Kathleen Unger: Professional career

-Unger began her career as in-house counsel at MCA/Universal Studios (now NBCUniversal) and remained there for 15 years, rising to Vice President, MCA Services Corporation.
-Unger then became CEO of the Starbright Foundation, working with Steven Spielberg, Chairman, to improve the quality of life for children with serious medical conditions by providing entertainment, education and family activities.
+Unger began her career as in-house counsel at MCA/Universal Studios (now NBCUniversal) and remained there for 15 years, rising to vice president, MCA Services Corporation.
+Unger then became CEO of the Starbright Foundation, working with Steven Spielberg, chairman, to improve the quality of life for children with serious medical conditions by providing entertainment, education and family activities.

 After Starbright, Unger was the Publisher and Editor-in-Chief of Talking Heads, the quarterly publication of the Worldwide Entertainment and Communications practice of Spencer Stuart, one of the three largest executive search firms in the world.
 Subsequently, Unger was the Senior Strategist for Independent World Television.
 She also provided editorial services to endocrinologist and menopause expert Diana Schwarzbein for both The Schwarzbein Principle II and her subsequent book.

+Accolades

+She was selected for inclusion in the 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023 and 2024 editions of The Best Lawyers in America.

 Election integrity

 From October 2002 to the present, Unger has devoted herself to matters of election integrity.
 In the latter part of 2007 she developed and ran the website Election Preparedness, of which she was co-founder and editor, as well as the producer on several related videos and radio spots.

 In April 2012, Unger founded and currently is the President and Chairman of the Board of VoteRiders.
-Dedicated to ensuring that eligible Americans can vote, VoteRiders supports on-the-ground organizations that assist citizens to obtain their voter ID and inspires local volunteers and communities to sustain such programs and galvanize others to emulate these efforts.
-On September 21, 2013 VoteRiders hosted its first Voter ID Clinic in Houston.
+Dedicated to ensuring that eligible Americans can vote, VoteRiders educates voters and assists citizens to secure their voter ID, including by supporting organizations, volunteers, and communities to sustain such voter ID education and assistance efforts.
+On September 21, 2013, VoteRiders hosted its first Voter ID Clinic in Houston.
 VoteRiders was also active in the 2017 Senate special election in Alabama.

 In response to the COVID-19 pandemic in the US, Unger highlighted disruptions to the 2020 US presidential election and the issue of acquiring Real IDs in the face of travel restrictions.

 In August 2020, Unger expressed concern about voter participation in the upcoming election, noting that multiple lawsuits aimed at restricting voting options and baseless claims of widespread fraud via mail-in ballots can confuse voters and depress turnout: "Whether that's anybody's intention or not, that is absolutely an unequivocal result."

 Unger has been quoted in the media on non-profit organizations and in connection with voter rights issues.
 She has spoken at Stanford University, Pepperdine University and Occidental College.
-She has also participated as an expert/panelist at such events as the Carter Center Baker Institute webinar on Voter Registration and Voter ID.
+She has also participated as an expert/panelist at such events as the Carter Center Baker Institute webinar on Voter Registration and Voter ID and Voter Mobilization Working Group at Columbia World Projects, Columbia University.

 An extensive interview in the January 6, 2021 issue of Ms. magazine highlighted Unger's efforts in ensuring that voters eligible to participate in the 2020 presidential election, as well as the subsequent crucial Georgia Senate runoffs in January 2021, would not be denied their right to vote.